Rain Gardens in Washtenaw

 The Office of the Washtenaw County Water Resources Commissioner and staff work with several homeowners each year to design and install rain gardens on their property.
 The result is residents all over the county are happy with their new gardens, while the Huron River receives less fertilizers, chemicals and other harmful runoff.

 The rain gardens planted through this program are capable of capturing 60,000 gallons of water - an inch of rainfall.

 Master Rain Gardener Program

 Master Rain Gardeners are volunteers who have earned their Master Rain Gardener certificate - trained in designing and installing rain gardens.
 They help out friends and neighbors to learn about, design and plant rain gardens.
 Visit the Master Rain Gardener Hall of Fame (photos).
-Recognize them by the raindrops hanging from their Master Rain Gardener nametags!
+Recognize them by their Master Rain Gardener t-shirts! and by the raindrops hanging from their nametags!
 List of Master Rain Gardener certificate holders.

 How Can I Participate?

 Train as a Master Rain Gardener, and become a volunteer resource for your neighborhood.